Managing DS Records When Changing DNS

 If you’re moving to a provider that does not support DNSSEC

-You must remove your DS record before switching.
+You must disable DNSSEC and ensure your DS record is no longer present in the parent zone before switching.
 Keeping it in place will cause DNS validation to fail because no signed zone will exist at the new provider.

 If you’re moving to a provider that supports DNSSEC